AKaufmann96/akaufmann-introduction-to-github/PROFILE.md

 This is my profile.
 I added a line to it.
+Then I added one more line.